 Neil Docherty is an internationally acclaimed documentary maker.
 He was a former senior editor and producer with the Canadian Broadcasting Corporation’s investigative documentary program, THE FIFTH ESTATE and has produced and directed films for FRONTLINE on America’s PBS network and for THE CBC DOCUMENTARY UNIT.

-He runs Spin Free Productions, in partnership with his wife Sarah Spinks, and currently is commissioned to direct a FRONTLINE two-hour special on Artificial Intelligence and the Future of Work due on air in 2019.
+He runs Spin Free Productions, in partnership with his wife Sarah Spinks, and

-He has won more than 40 awards for his films including an International Emmy, five Geminis, three Hot Doc Awards, a Peabody, and several dupont-Columbia Silver Baton awards.
+has won more than 40 awards for his films including an International Emmy, five Geminis, three Hot Doc Awards, a Peabody, and several dupont-Columbia Silver Baton awards.

 In 2004 he was awarded The Gordon Sinclair Gemini Award as Canada’s best broadcast journalist.